apache/spark/CONTRIBUTING.md

 For more information on how to run a subset of the tests, take a look at the nosetests docs.

-See also the the list of test classes and methods in `tests/code.py`.
+See also the list of test classes and methods in `tests/core.py`.

 ### Changing the Metadata Database